Racists targeted England’s Black players. 1 million people have signed a petition to ban abusers from matches for life.

 For many, the abuse that followed the team’s loss was a clear sign that Britain has much work to do when it comes to tackling racism — and not just in the world of sport.

-After a mural of Manchester United and England player Rashford was defaced earlier this week in Manchester, the artist who created the tribute — along with hundreds of locals, flocked to the site with messages of solidarity, handwritten letters from young fans and red love hearts.
+After a mural of Manchester United and England player Rashford was defaced earlier this week in Manchester, the artist who created the tribute, as well as hundreds of locals, flocked to the site with messages of solidarity, handwritten letters from young fans and red love hearts.

 “Overwhelmed.
 Thankful.
 Lost for words,” Rashford said in response to the scenes.

-Leader of the opposition party, Keir Starmer, hailed the team and called on the Conservative government and technology giants to do more to eradicate racial abuse on social media.
+Keir Starmer, leader of the opposition party, hailed the team and called on the Conservative government and technology giants to do more to eradicate racial abuse on social media.
 On Wednesday, Johnson said he had met with leaders of such platforms and warned that the government would be dishing out harsh consequences such as fines if the lack of control and inaction continued.

 Taking to Twitter once again Wednesday to encourage others to sign their names, Jawad expressed the group’s solidarity with the team’s Black players quite simply: “This is our hug to our magnificent kings.”